When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 If a post on your site goes viral, and is being constantly accessed with a query string, you’ll be able to identify the specific URL with the cache analysis report.

-With that key piece of information, you can then contact our support team to force cache that specific URL to reduce load on your PHP workers.
+With that key piece of information, you can then contact our support team to force cache that specific URL to reduce load on your PHP threads.

 In some cases, the cache analysis chart can also be used to identify resource-heavy plugins and processes.

-For example, if you see that the top cache bypass URL points to a file inside a specific plugin’s directory, there’s a good chance that plugin is responsible for high PHP worker usage.
+For example, if you see that the top cache bypass URL points to a file inside a specific plugin’s directory, there’s a good chance that plugin is responsible for high PHP thread usage.

 If you see a lot of plugin-related requests in your cache bypass list, you can work with a developer to address the issue or switch to a plugin that uses fewer resources.